 Last reviewed at:

-Article Overview: So many contradicting information available about the use of masks to prevent COIVD-19 has left most people confused.
+Article Overview: So many contradicting information available about the use of masks to prevent COVID-19 has left most people confused.
 Read the article to know about these masks in detail.
 Read Article

-A new strain of the coronavirus (SARS-CoV-2) has made the entire world come to a standstill and has resulted in the death of thousands of people worldwide.
+A new strain of Coronavirus hit the entire world and had resulted in deaths of thousands of people worldwide.
 The infection caused by this virus (COVID-19) has been reported to resulted in mild respiratory illness to breathing difficulty, pneumonia, and respiratory failure.
 While scientists and doct...
 Read Article

 Query: Hi doctor, I would like to consult regarding my situation, my blood pressure is normal but everytime I go to clinic or hospital I feel nervous so my blood pressure becomes high.
 Any recommendations or medication on this?
 Is it safe to go back to work while the COVID-19 pandemic is still on going? ...
 Read Full »

 Article Overview: To prevent the spread of COVID-19, suspected and infected patients are kept away from others.
 Read the article to know about quarantine and isolation.
 Read Article

 The WHO (World Health Organization) declared the COVID-19 outbreak as a public health emergency of international concern.
-All countries are advised to detect COVID-19 cases early, isolate such cases, manage their symptoms, trace their contacts, and to prevent the spread of SARS-CoV-2, which is the v...
+All countriesaim at detecting the COVID-19 cases early, isolating such cases, managing their symptoms, tracing their contacts, to prevent the spread of SARS-CoV-2, the virus tha...
 Read Article

 Most Popular Articles

 Do you have a question on Weight Gain or Childhood Obesity?Ask a Doctor Online